HTML Headings

 Note: Metadata typically define the document title, character set, styles, links, scripts, and other meta information.

-element is a container for metadata.
+<head> element has nothing to do with HTML headings.<head> element is a container for metadata.
 HTML metadata is data about the HTML document.
-Metadata is not displayed.<head>
+Metadata is not displayed.<head> element is placed between the <html> tag and the <body> tag:<html>

 <head>